 Westcott shot hundreds of exposures and processed over 5,000 prints before the war even ended.
 The National Archives is the repository for all of Westcott's negatives and offers an extensive collection of his photos from the period.

 After the war, Westcott stayed in Oak Ridge as an employee of the Atomic Energy Commission (AEC), until he was transferred to AEC headquarters in 1966.
-Westcott retired in 1977 after a phenomenal career as a photographer.
+Westcott retired in 1977.
+He passed away on March 29, 2019 at the age of 97.

 For an online gallery of Ed Westcott's work, click here.